jjunary0425/md-convertor-definition/README.md

 # md-convertor-definition
-Openapi definition for rest ful service md convertor
+Openapi definition for restful service md convertor

+## Definition of file name
+Using Camel Case